 The Network/La Red is recognized nationwide for supporting survivors and engaging our communities in organizing to end partner abuse and oppression.
-Our services are free, confidential, available in English and Spanish, and accessible by wheelchair, TTY, and public transportation.
+Our services are free, confidential, available in English and Spanish, and accessible by wheelchair, and public transportation.
 We are committed to honoring the experiences and choices of survivors in every aspect of our work.

 - Number of bed nights in Housing Pathways: 3,317